Peter-CYF/ads1/week-2/README.md

 }
 ```

 This example takes more work to understand than some of the recursion we have been looking at up until now.
-There is an implicit termination condition: if we look at all the children of the node in the for loop, and don't find any which are objects, we will not perform the recursive step and so we will terminate.
-Conversely, if we find multiple children which are objects, we will call the recursive step multiple times.
+The termination condition is not stated separately, but happens in this way: if we look at all the children of the node in the for loop, and don't find any which are objects, we will not perform the recursive step and so we will terminate.

+We call the recursive step inside the for loop.
+If we find multiple children which are objects, we will call the recursive step multiple times.

-Recursing over tree structures is useful for filesystems as well as objects.
-We will need the assistance of filesystem commands to determine whether the path we are currently looking at is a directory and to read the files that are present in that directory.
+Recursing over tree structures is useful when we're working with filesystems as well as objects.
+We will need the help of filesystem commands to determine whether the path we are currently looking at is a directory and to read the files that are present in that directory.

 ```js
 var fs = require('fs');